GaloisInc/saw-script/doc/manual/manual.md

   * For any valid expression `e` referring to a pointer to a `struct`, the expression `e->n`, for some natural number `n`, refers to the `n`th field of that `struct`.
-Unlike the `struct` type in C, the LLVM `struct` type does not have named fields, so fields are described positionally.
+If the LLVM file contains debugging information, the field names used in the original C types are also allowed.

   * For any valid expression `e` referring to a `struct` (directly, not via pointer), the expression `e.n`, for some natural number `n`, refers to the `n`th field of that `struct`.
 This is particularly useful for fields of nested structs, even if the outer struct is passed by pointer.
+As for indirect fields, names are allowed if debugging information is present.

 In addition to the different expression language, the arguments are similar but not identical.
 The third argument, of type `[(String, Int)]`, indicates for each pointer how many elements it